nanocosmos/docs/docs/nanoplayer/nanoplayer_introduction.md

 ```

 >h5live can be used in combination with our nanoStream SDKs for Windows, Mac, iOS, Android or the plugin-free browser-based WebRTC.live solution to create plugin-free interactive live streaming applications.

+## H5Live Operating Modes

+H5Live player works on any browser and operates in different modes:

+- `fMP4` / `WebSocket` / `MediaSource`: compatible to Chrome, Firefox and other browsers
+- `HLS low-latency`: compatible to Safari on iOS and MacOS
+- `MP4`: compatible to settop boxes and TV Sets

 ## More Information